The Best Things to do in Tiraspol and Transnistria

 Why travel to Transnistria?

 With my love for strange places I was of course keen to travel to Transnistria and learn more about some of Europe’s least known independence struggles.

 Transnistria declared itself independent from Moldova in 1992 after the collapse of the Soviet Union.
-However, nobody recognized the break away republic and officially it is still part of Moldova.
+But nobody recognized the break away republic.
+Officially it is still part of Moldova.
 In practice though, it is a seperate state with its own government, currency and army.

-Most countries in the region quickly moved away from communism, but Transnistria was reluctant to let go of the Soviet ideals.
+Most countries in the region quickly moved away from communism, but Transnistria was reluctant to let go of the Sociaist Soviet ideals.
 While Moldova is keen to join the European Union, Transnistria has no desire to do so and remains in favour of the East.

 In fact, they would love to become part of Russia again.
 But with politics in between, Putin prefers a more covert support in the form of a Russian peacekeeping mission that is maintaining the current status quo.
 So far, even Putin did not recognize the independence of Transnistria.
 That was the situation when I visited in 2018.
 Of course, with the war in Ukraine, there is now speculation if Putin is willing to go further.